Nature & You Lecture: “Oak Trees and Acorns” with the Sacramento Tree Foundation

 Our urban forest is a precious resource.
 A healthy tree canopy provides cleaner air and cooler temperatures, replenishes groundwater, enhances public health, and creates vibrant, livable neighborhoods.
 Our existing tree canopy is aging and dying.
 It is our job to plant the next generation of trees.

-We may also have an outdoor activity on Tuleyome’s Silver Spur Ranch property with the Sacramento Tree Foundation on the weekend after this presentation, so stay tuned for more information on that!
+We may also have an outdoor activity on Tuleyome’s Silver Spur Ranch property with the Sacramento Tree Foundation on October 14th, so stay tuned for more information on that!

 Note: All participants agree to abide by the terms and conditions of Tuleyome’s waiver of liability which can be seen and downloaded HERE.
 All participants also understand that photographs will be taken at the event.
 If you do not wish to be photographed, you must tell the photographer and avoid the cameras’ line of sight.